Who says everything can’t be happiness and rainbows? At a rainbow-themed birthday party, these games are sure to deliver just that.

 01 of 05

 Make two large cardboard cutouts in the size of a rainbow and draw lines to divide the sections where the colors should be.
 Hang them side-by-side on a wall.
 Place a roll of tape near each rainbow board.
-Divide players into two teams.
+Divide the players into two teams.
 Give each team a roll of streamers in every color.
 On “go,” the first players in line will grab one roll of streamers, and let it unroll behind her as she races to the rainbow board.
-When she is there, she must wind the paper back into a roll before the next player can grab another color of streamers and do the same.
+When she is there, she must rewind the paper into a roll before the next player can grab another color of streamers and do the same.
 Once all of the colors have been re-rolled back at the rainbow boards, teams can start using the streamers to fill in the spaces with colors.
 The first team to color in its rainbow is the winner.

 02 of 05